grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 This is, of course, a fundamental question, because if we are not able to build a web, we do not have a web.
 In addition, this is a question that is a little more tricky that you may think and it contains three other questions that we need to answer:

-1. When are objects composed (i.e. when a connection is made)?
+1. When are objects composed (i.e. when connections are made)?
-2. How does an object obtain a reference to another one in the web (i.e. how a connection is made)?
+2. How does an object obtain a reference to another one in the web (i.e. how connections made)?
-3. Where are objects composed (i.e. where a connection is made)?
+3. Where are objects composed (i.e. where connections are made)?

-For now, you may have some trouble understanding why these questions are important, but the good news is that you won't have to trust me too long, because these questions are the topic of this chapter.
+For now, you may have some trouble understanding the difference between those questions, but the good news is that they are the topic of this chapter, so I hope we will have that cleared shortly.
 Let's go!

 ## A preview

-Before we take a deep dive, let's try to answer these questions for a really simple example code of a console application:
+Before we take a deep dive, let's try to answer these three questions for a really simple example code of a console application:

 {lang="csharp"}
 ~~~